 Independent websites, or the DTC (direct-to-customer) model, lets CBEC firms dodge third-party regulation, rising service fees and access restrictions on consumer data.
 The trend has slowly emerged since 2016 (see diagram).
 Responding to Amazon’s freeze on CBEC accounts from the PRC, Shenzhen’s Commerce Bureau convened affected firms in August 2021, urging them to create digital sites of their own to navigate third-party regulatory risk and offering funding support of up to C¥2 million for qualified projects.

 As well as setting up their own, many firms are actively exploring new overseas sales platforms.
-According to a MofCOM calculation, PRC firms launched some 20,000 independent sites overseas in 2021.
+According to MofCOM, PRC firms launched some 200,000 independent sites overseas in 2021.
 Nearly 30 percent of CBEC firms had by 2021 set up independent sites using domestic SaaS (software as a service) platform builders, such as SHOPLINE, reports the think tank Ebrun.

 Independent sites help cultivate consumer loyalty, but brand building entails long-term commitment and advertising investment.
 SMEs struggle to find the staff and marketing skills to operate digital platforms.
 Many operate accounts on several platforms at once (Amazon, eBay et al.) to maximise exposure.
 Industry insiders urge this two-channel model on small players: they reinforce each other.
 Third-party sales platforms provide market feedback, advancing branding and making independent sites more attractive.